Trump Accounts Explained: How to Open One & Get the $1,000 Federal Deposit

 There are a few different options regarding when you can file, including:

-Anytime, once the program officially launches
+Anytime after the program officially launches

 Who Qualifies For the Free Seed Money?